Jeb4dev/recipe-web-app/readme.md

 # Recipe Storage Web App
-with recipe creation and automated recipe incrediants amount changing depending of how many person recipe serves.
+### Written in python using Flask
-#### Written in python using Flask
+App contains recipe creation and automated recipe incrediants amount calculation depending of how many person recipe serves.

 ## Purpose
 This project was made as part of the weekly programming challenge hosted by [DevJam].